-What Is the Available Balance in Your Bank Account?
+Understanding the Available Balance in Your Bank Account

 When you check your bank account balance, you may find that you have several balances, including an "available" balance.
-It's not just the names that are different: the available balance is often different from your account balance.
+It's not just the names that are different: The amounts of these balances can differ, too.
 So what are available funds and why is your available balance sometimes lower than your account balance?

-Spend with your debit card: your debit card pulls from your checking account, so you can only use it if you have funds available.
-Swipe or insert your card at a card reader, or make purchases online with that money.
+- Spend with your debit card: Your debit card pulls from your checking account, so you can only use it if you have funds available.
+Swipe or insert your card at a card reader, or make purchases online with your card.

 Not Yet Available